 At elementary school, a student who is absent two days of class per month will miss about 10% of the entire school year.
 Each absence puts them behind their peers, especially when it comes to literacy.

 In middle school, chronic absence will make a student struggle more when they move on to high school.
-Once this student enters high school and continues to rack up absences, they’ll fall even further behind their peers and be more likely to drop out.
+Once these students enter high school and continues to rack up absences, they’ll fall even further behind their peers and be more likely to drop out.

 These dropouts face a lifetime of poor employment opportunities as well as a greater risk of incarceration.
 This begs the question: